USEPA/Public_Web_AppBuilder/widgets/ERG/README.md

 * Displays affected location, demography and facilities

 ## Requirements
-* ArcGIS WebApp Builder v.1.0
+* Minimum requiremnet is ArcGIS WebApp Builder v.1.0.
+Widget has been updated to v.1.2.

 ## Instructions
 In order to develop and test widgets you need to deploy the ERG directory to the stemapp/widgets directory in your WebApp Builder installation.